Daniel J. Frey

 Love will see all of us through this time.

-Love will brush aside the terror of night to reveal the truth of the day.
+Love will brush aside the terror of the night to reveal the truth of the day.

-See those that are living in fear and give them hope by your example.
+See those who are living in fear and give them hope by your example.

-Wear your mask with pride that you are saving other's lives, not just your own.
+Wear your mask with pride, knowing you're saving others' lives, not just your own.

-It is only through looking out for each other that we together will get to our joy.
+It is only through looking out for each other that we will get to our joy together.

 Peace.